 3. Add an email signature

 Nothing says professional quite like a professional email signature.
-Add a signature to your sender account and it will automatically appear at the end of all emails send from it in a campaign.
+Add a signature to your sender account and it will automatically appear at the end of all emails sent from it in a campaign.

 Open the user avatar drop-down menu and then the Account tab.